Certified Nursing Assistant (CNA)

 Students who successfully complete the CNA program will gain the following knowledge and skills:

 Students interested in becoming a CNA need to apply for the program each fall semester.
-See the current CNA application for details.
+See the current CNA application for details and contact course instructor Megan Kourmetis if you have questions.

 A minimum of 140 hours are required for course completion.
 The required hours are divided as followed: 80 hours of supervised clinical experience and 60 hours of classroom instruction.